w3c/AB-public/position-statements/furthering-human-rights/human-rights.md

 ### Periodic and Transparent Human Rights in <abbr>W3C</abbr> Standards Reporting

 <abbr>W3C</abbr> should issue a public human rights transparency report every year that outlines technical reports, documents, and programs that can help advance human rights.
 It should also state the <abbr>W3C</abbr>’s plans for new documents and programs.
-In doing so, we should emphasize that the focus is on the standards we produce, and the way we do our work.
+In doing so, we should emphasize that the focus is on the standards we produce, reviews and responses.
 This report should also include information on already-deployed web technologies.

 </section>
 <section class="appendix">